Fees and Charges (2026)

 (Meetings)

-2. The General Assembly meets extraordinarily whenever requested by the Board of Directors, the Supervisory Board or by at least one third of the members.
+2. The General Assembly meets extraordinarily whenever requested by the Board of Directors, the Supervisory Board, or a minimum of one-third of the members.

-3. Meetings of the General Assembly will be called by the President of the Board, by means of electronic mail with acknowledgment of receipt, addressed to each of its members, issued at least thirty days in advance of the date of the meeting.
+3. General Assembly meetings shall be convened by the President of the Board, via email with acknowledgment of receipt, addressed to each of its members, sent at least thirty days before the date of the meeting.

-time and place of the meeting, as well as the respective agenda.
+4. The notice sent under the previous number must include the day, time, and location of the meeting, as well as the respective agenda.

 Article 12

-1. The General Assembly operates on first call with the presence of the
+1. The General Assembly functions on first call with the presence of all its members.

-2. If all of its members are not present, the assembly meets regularly 1 hour later, regardless of the number of members present.
+2. If all members are not present, the assembly meets regularly 1 hour later, regardless of the number of members present.

-3. The resolutions of the General Assembly, to be recorded in the minutes, are taken by a majority of the votes counted, except in the cases provided for in the Statutes or the law.
+3. The resolutions of the General Assembly, to be recorded in minutes, are taken by a majority of the votes cast, except in cases provided for in the Bylaws or the law.

 Article 13